-Thanks to these developments, there are now more ways than ever to get your gridiron on when the season gets underway on Thursday, September 6, with a matchup between the Super Bowl LII Champion Philadelphia Eagles and the Atlanta Falcons.
-Here’s our guide to all your options.
+All things considered, your home remains the safest place to watch the 2020 season.
+The NFL has steadily embraced streaming over the last few years, and there are now more ways than ever to get your gridiron on when the season gets underway on Thursday, September 10, with a matchup between Houston Texans and the Kansas City Chiefs.

 Over the air

-This year, 11 of 18 Thursday Night Football broadcasts will be broadcast on Fox and simulcast on the cable-only NFL Network.
-The league’s flagship channel retains sole ownership of the remaining seven games, which includes a Week 8 International Series matchup from London between the Eagles and Jacksonville Jaguars.
+This year, 11 of 14 Thursday Night Football broadcasts will be broadcast on Fox and simulcast on the cable-only NFL Network.
+The league’s flagship channel retains sole ownership of the remaining three games.

 That leaves out only the iconic Monday Night Football game on cable-only ESPN, to which you can get access via one of the streaming options below.